JetBrains/intellij-sdk-docs/topics/products/idea/idea.md

 ## Java

-See [](plugin_compatibility.md#java) on how to use Java-specific functionality.
+See [Java Plugin](plugin_compatibility.md#java) on how to use Java-specific functionality.

 [PSI Cookbook](psi_cookbook.md#java-specific) lists a number of common operations for working with Java PSI.

-Depending on exact functionality, a plugin can also target [](uast.md) to support multiple JVM languages, including Java and Kotlin.
+Depending on the exact functionality, a plugin can also target [](uast.md) to support multiple JVM languages, including Java and Kotlin.

 Relevant Extension Points: